 By default, coverage.py does not measure code installed with the Python interpreter, for example, the standard library.
 If you want to measure that code as well as your own, add the -L (or --pylib) flag.

 If your coverage results seem to be overlooking code that you know has been executed, try running coverage.py again with the --timid flag.
-This uses a simpler but slower trace method.
-Projects that use DecoratorTools, including TurboGears, will need to use --timid to get correct results.
+This uses a simpler but slower trace method, and might be needed in rare cases.